DaPig/Lecture-Notes/TIN175/Lectures/Lecture1.md

 The most important paper of AI is "Computing Machinery and INtellegence" by Alan Turing.
 We should read this.

 ### Brain Replacement
-Can we replace a brain with AI, i.e. change the neurons to computers.
+Can we replace a brain with AI, i.e. change the ne urons to computers.

 ### The chinese room
 If a machine can translate into chinese by a rulebook.
 Does the system actually understand chinese?